 The Wisconsin Department of Safety and Professional Services is the source for renewal and barber licensing information in this state.
 Barbers must renew their license by March 31 of every odd year.
 The fee for renewal is $82, but increases to $107 if paid after the renewal date.
 In 2017, Wisconsin is making barbers complete continuing education requirements.
 Students must complete 4 hours of class time in one of the approved courses.
 There are many types to choose from, including business management and other important topics.

 As an increasing amount of Wisconsin men learn how great it is to look their best, you may see the statewide demand for barbers continue to increase.
 Currently, job openings for barbers are expected to increase by 11% between 2012 and 2022 (O*Net, 2012).
 This is a beauty specialty in which salaries vary quite a bit.
 Once you establish a customer base and keep your chair full whenever you work, you may see your salary potential increase accordingly.
-O*Net reports that the average salary for a Wisconsin barber is $18,800 per year.
+The Bureau of Labor Statistics reports that the average salary for a Wisconsin barber is $31,990 per year (2021).

 To be a successful barber in Wisconsin, it is important to understand what men want when they go to get their hair and facial hair done.
 Some barber shops are busy and fast-paced, while others are more relaxed and designed to be a break for busy men.
 You should be able to match the pace and mood of whichever barber shop you work in.
 A good memory is definitely an asset in this career.
 When men come back to you month after month, it may help them if they don't have to explain what they want to you every time.

 Contact the Wisconsin State Board of Barbering